Ontica/Empiria.Land/README.md

 ﻿# About Empiria Land

-[Empiria Land](http://www.ontica.org/land/) is a suite of powerful solutions to provide information services for land recording offices, cadastral departments and other land management government organizations.
+[Empiria Land](http://www.ontica.org/land/) is a suite of powerful solutions that provide information services for land recording offices, cadastral departments and other land management government organizations.

-This repository coresponds to the system's backend just for the Land Recording System.
+This repository corresponds to the system's backend just for the Land Recording System.

 The project is based on C# 6.0 and .NET Framework 4.6 and the web API is tailored on ASP .NET Web API 2.1.